luciomartinez/luciomartinez.github.io/_posts/2014-09-20-connect-vm-into-the-local-network.markdown

 ---
 layout: post
-title:  "Connect a VM into a local network"
+title:  "Connect a VM Into the Local Network"
 date:   2014-09-20 20:31:00 -0300
-categories: command-line terminal
+categories: vm
 ---
 A Virtual Machine (VM) can be connected into the local network as another machine connected to the router.
 To do it, I will mention the steps for VirtualBox but the same can be achieved for other products.